-Who will get a Galleri® test
+Who received a Galleri® test

 Key points